thatblindgeye/screenreader-outputs/html with aria/aria-live-regions.md

 ## `aria-atomic`

 The `aria-atomic` attribute determines whether or not the entirety of a live region is announced when an update occurs, rather than just the element inside the live region.
+Checkout [Basic examples: aria-atomic](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions#basic-examples-aria-atomic) to see a couple of other examples that use the attribute.

 From the `aria-live="polite"` example above, only the contents of the dynamic paragraph was announced by the screen reader.
 With `aria-atomic="true"`: